 This page provides a central location for information on distinguished scholarships, assistantships, fellowships, and university financial aid available to College of Education students.
 All U.S. students are encouraged to submit a Free Application for Federal Student Aid (FAFSA) regardless of their income.
 International Students from select countries should consider applying for the Linkage Institutes’ Out-of-State Tuition Exemption.

-The application window for Fall 2018 – Spring 2019 awards will be open December 1, 2017 – January 19, 2018 (application link will be posted here).
+The application window for Fall 2018 – Spring 2019 awards is December 1, 2017 – January 19, 2018.
 To be eligible, you must be a degree-seeking student in the College of Education who will be enrolled in Fall 2018.

 The Florida Fund for Minority Teachers (FFMT) offers an undergraduate scholarship, the Minority Teacher Education Scholarship (MTES), available to minority students wishing to become teachers in Florida’s public school system.
 The annual amount of the Minority Teacher Education Scholarship is $4,000.
 Awards are only disbursed during the fall and spring semesters, in the amount of $2,000 per semester.
 Students may be eligible to receive the scholarship for up to two consecutive years.